 The Council members bringing forth the petition may also request a response within a specific time frame or by a date certain.
-This request, along with the reason for indicating a date certain, should be included in the petition.
+This request, along with the reason for indicating a date certain, should be included in the information provided to the Mayor.